 Scholarships are merit-based financial incentives that are judiciously allocated to encourage students to continue their education further.
-Many students lose out on these scholarships due to a misconception that only the most brilliant of all students qualify for them, and that it is futile to try otherwise.
+Many students lose out on these scholarships for studying abroad due to a misconception that only the most brilliant of all students qualify for them, and that it is futile to try otherwise.
 While you need to prove your mettle to obtain these scholarships, it is not impossible.
 Here are a few scholarships that are given by Indian Foundations that you may qualify for-

 Apart from these consider requesting for a scholarship to the University your applying for.
 Most Universities have resources allocated to aid students in need.
 If you’re looking for that, read into the next section below.

 Tuition fees for non-resident students is a lot higher than those for the local residents.
 Having said that, various Universities offer financial aid and full scholarships for studying abroad to hundreds of foreign students.
 Schools such as Massachusetts Institute of Technology (Scholarships worth $39,339), Johns Hopkins University (Scholarships worth $35,195), Northwestern University (Scholarships worth $34,882), and many more offer the aforementioned aid.
 To know about each schools profile or about other Institutions head over to our website www.ischoolconnect.com.